Plant Problem Lab

 • Move sensitive plants away from vents and hot glass.

-• Compare brown tips with brown spots before treating.
+• Look at brown tips and brown spots separately before treating.

-• Use new growth as the recovery signal.
+• Use new growth as the recovery sign.

 Common mistakes